Overview

 Clustered Regularly Interspaced Short Palindromic Repeats (CRISPR)

 CRISPR-Cas9 is derived from a bacterial immune system.
 It is a genome editing tool comprising the Cas9 enzyme and a guide RNA (gRNA).
 Cas9 acts as molecular scissors, precisely cutting both DNA strands at a specific genomic location.
-The gRNA, containing a short pre-designed RNA sequence, guides Cas9 to the target site.
+The gRNA, which contains a short, pre-designed RNA sequence, guides Cas9 to the target site.
 This results in a double-strand DNA break.
 The cell's repair mechanisms are triggered upon DNA cleavage as they recognize the damaged DNA.
 Scientists can leverage these repair processes to introduce desired changes to one or more genes within the genome of a specific cell.

 Comparison of Techniques